dhruvasagar/vim-table-mode/README.md

    enabled explicitly.
 Please read `:h table-mode` for further information.

-   You can also define in a table header border how it's content should be aligned, whether right or left by using a `:` character defined by `g:table_mode_align_char` option.
+   You can also define in a table header border how it's content should be aligned, whether center, right or left by using a `:` character defined by `g:table_mode_align_char` option.

 - **Format existing content into a table** :